zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-ssworkshop.md

     ![](./images/loginpage.png " ")

 3. You will then be taken to a screen to change your password.
-Choose a new password that you can remember and click **Sign In** (make sure you are using an approved browser.
-IE is not supported)
+Choose a **new password** that you can remember and click **Sign In** *(Note: Make sure you are using an approved browser.
+IE is not supported)*

     ![](./images/changepwd.png " ")